-Management are required to assess the recoverability of its development joint venture investments (Pelham Waterside LLP and Pelham Waterside Two LLP) and consider whether both the £2,700k loan and £935k investment is recoverable.
+Management are required to assess the recoverability of its development joint venture investments (Pelham Waterside Two LLP) and consider whether both the loan and the investment are recoverable.
 Management consider the judgement in relation to both the expected future performance of the investments and the assets held within the investments to be sufficient in measuring the recoverability of the amounts.